openseg-group/openseg.pytorch/MODEL_ZOO.md

 │   │   └── label
 ```

+# Configuration

+Before executing any scripts, your should first fill up the config file `config.profile` at project root directory.
+There are two items you should specify:

+ + `PYTHON`, identifying your python executable.
+ + `DATA_ROOT`, the root directory of your data.
+It should be the parent directory of `cityscapes`.

 # Segmentation Results

 The following tables listed segmentation results on various datasets.
 To perform the validation, simply download and put checkpoints to corresponding directories, and run the script.
-For example, to evaluate `HRNet-W48 + OCR` on Cityscapes, you should download `ocnet/Cityscapes/hrnet_w48_ocr_1_latest.pth` and put it under `~/checkpoints/cityscapes`, then go to `scripts/cityscapes/hrnet/` and run `bash run_h_48_d_4_ocr.sh val 1` to start validation.
+For example, to evaluate `HRNet-W48 + OCR` on Cityscapes, you should download `ocr/Cityscapes/hrnet_w48_ocr_1_latest.pth` and put it under `~/checkpoints/cityscapes`, then run `bash scripts/cityscapes/hrnet/run_h_48_d_4_ocr.sh val 1` to start validation.

 ## Cityscapes